namu-labs-dev/Namu-Design-System/docs/blog/hydrate-cssinjs.en-US.md

 ## Summary

 CSS-in-JS has been criticized for its runtime performance loss.
-In Ant Design, if your application uses SSR, you can skip the stage of generating styles at runtime on the client side to improve performance.
+In Namu Design, if your application uses SSR, you can skip the stage of generating styles at runtime on the client side to improve performance.
 Of course, we will continue to follow up the development of CSS-in-JS to bring you a better experience.